AmandineTao/Docker-lab-student-list-project/README.md

 Don't forget to push your image on your private registry and show them in your delivery.

+## CI/CD (3 points)
+POZOS need you to set up et complete CI/CD chain using Jenkins.

+So you need to :
+- Install Jenkins by using [this](https://raw.githubusercontent.com/eazytrainingfr/jenkins-training/master/docker-compose.yml "this") docker-compose file
+- Create a Pipeline Job,which will do all these steps
+- cloning your git repository (which contain your Dockerfile)
+- Build your Image from Dockerfile
+- launch and test  a container from image builded
+- Push Image on dockerhub registryy
+- Delete container launched if everything is good

 ## Delivery (4 points)

 Your delivery must be zip named firstname.zip (replace firstname by your own) that contain: